Time/Power Management Workshop

 What is put in place

-The Time/Power Management Workshop® implements the operating model in daily work and establishes how work, commitments, and execution are handled in practice.
+The Time/Power Management Workshop® implements the operating model in daily work and establishes how work, commitments, and execution are handled.

 How work comes in